Kasim395/AppointmentApp/README.md

-Install packeges by Npm Install
+Install packeges by npm Install

 Run app by npx expo